 Deseret Peak is the highest summit in the Stansbury Mountains.
 It is an impressive and prominent mountain.
 This mountain is one of the few in the West Desert with a nice system of hiking trails.
 It is clearly visible for many miles around, particularly from across the Great Salt Lake to the north and the desert valleys to the west.
 It has large cliffs that drop precipitously down toward South Willow Canyon.
 While the Wasatch Range may be crowded with hikers on the weekends, you can expect more solitude here.

-This area is full of rugged terrain and high peaks.
+This area has rugged terrain and high peaks.
 North Willow Peak and South Willow Peak are located on the ridge to the north of Deseret Peak.
 Much of the higher elevation is alpine with open basins and exposed rocky ridges.
 Vegetation includes dense mountain brush mixed with sagebrush and grass, various firs, juniper, and aspen.

 The Deseret Peak Wilderness is located in western Utah, near the cities of Tooele and Grantsville.
 The Wilderness was established by Congress in 1984 with passage of the Utah Wilderness Act.
 It is entirely located within the Stansbury Range on the Wasatch-Cache National Forest.
 The Deseret Peak Wilderness consists of approximately 25,500 acres and is generally bounded on the north by the Pass Canyon drainage, on the south by Vickory Mountain, on the west by Skull Valley and on the east by the Mack Canyon-Big Hollow Trail.
 The highpoint of the Northern Stansbury Mountains is Onaqui BM.
 This shouldn't be confused with the Onaqui Mountains which form the southern section of the Stansbury Mountains.
 The highpoint in that area is Stookey Peak.

 Deseret Peak is the highpoint of Tooele County.
+It is hiked often each year by people wanting to complete all of the county highpoints in Utah.
 The name of the county is often mispronounced.
-People that live in the area pronounce it as Two-ella or Tu-will-uh.
-People visiting the area for the first time will probably call it Tool-lee.
-Another interesting fact is that Deseret Peak is one of the 57 mountains in the lower 48 states that have 5,000 feet of prominence.
-These peaks are often called an “Ultra” by those pursuing such lists.
-Deseret Peak has the 4th highest prominence in Utah.
-It stands high above the surrounding terrain.
-See the list of Utah prominence peaks on the left side of the page.
+The most common pronunciation is either Two-ella or Tu-will-uh.
+It certainly doesn't sound the way it is spelled.
+Another interesting fact is that Deseret Peak is one of the 57 mountains in the lower 48 states that have over 5,000 feet of prominence.
+These peaks are often called an "Ultra" by those pursuing such lists.
+Deseret Peak has over 5,800 feet of prominence making it the 4th most prominent peak in Utah.

 There are two main routes that people use to reach the summit.
 The standard route is up South Willow Creek.
 A lot of hikers return down the same way.
 The best way to experience the whole mountain is to do a loop hike and descend down the Pockets Fork-Dry Lake Fork trail.
 This option is only slightly longer in distance.
 There are also other routes including the Twin Couloirs.